Anubhab2003/Foodify/FutureFeatures.md

-Personised Diet Planner
+Personified Diet Planner

-Text to speech in recipe
+Text to speech in recipe DONE
+Implement pause feature which is not functioning properly